UCL-RITS/ipls-workshop/_pages/setup/desktop.md

     ```
 1. Open a new git bash terminal and run: `conda init bash` (this may say that the operation failed, but it's OK)
 1. Open a new terminal again.
 It may show a bash error at the start, but everything should work fine.

+This checks whether you had created a startup configuration in your home directory and copies to the new home on the n drive.